GSA/search.digitalgov.gov/_posts/2014-05-16-serp-redesign.md

 ![News search results for tornado on USA.gov](http://f22818b4dfc10241d8a3-f1564c64756a8cfee25b6b19953b1d23.r31.cf2.rackcdn.com//redesign-news.png "News search results for tornado on USA.gov")

 The new news format now matches the look of the basic search results to provide a more seamless experience.

-Searchers now see news from the last four months only.
+Searchers now see inline news from the last four months only.
 (It used to be forever, which showed stale content from several years ago in some cases.)
-Very recent news (less than five days) shows above the top of the basic search results.
+Very recent news (less than five days) shows above the basic search results.
 Less recent but still timely news (greater than five days and less than four months) shows below the basic search results.
 The old format always showed news results after the third web result.

 ## Tweets